newrelic/newrelic-opentelemetry-examples/getting-started-guides/java/Instrumented/README.md

 # Getting Started Guide - Java

-This is the solution (completely instrumented with OpenTelemetry) for the Java demo application used in the Getting Started Guide - Java doc.
+This is the solution (completely instrumented with OpenTelemetry) for the Java demo application used in the Getting Started Guide - Java tutorial.

 Requires: